 If you believe that you suffered injury due to the defective J&J hip replacement device, contact our firm right away to receive a thorough, free and confidential consultation about your case.

-Samuel L. Davis, a founding partner at Davis, Saperstein and Salomon, P.C., is an experienced New Jersey personal injury and products liability attorney who has litigated hip-replacement cases for many years.
+Samuel L. Davis, a founding partner at Davis, Saperstein and Salomon, P.C., is an experienced New Jersey personal injury and defective medical device attorney who has litigated hip-replacement cases for many years.